Storyfall

 Guest Access

-You don’t need an account to play free stories.
-Storyfall supports guest access so you can jump into a story immediately.
-If you want to save your progress across devices or access paid content, you can create an account at any time and your existing progress will carry over.
+You don’t need an account to play stories.
+Storyfall supports guest access so you can jump into a story immediately, including purchasing paid stories.
+Guest checkout collects just an email address for your receipt.
+After purchase, you continue into the story on the same guest session.
+You can create an account at any time and your existing progress and purchases will carry over.

 The Reading Interface